 There can be no doubt that Jesus Christ is the most influential figure ever to have walked the earth.
 His life, death and resurrection have shaped the course of human history in more ways than we can possibly count.

-Non-Christians have many responses to Jesus and the Church’s teachings about him, but there is one that has remained popular for many years, and is still utilised to this day by many people hostile to orthodox Christian teaching.
+Non-Christians have many responses to Jesus and the Church’s teachings about him, but there is one that has remained popular for many years with those who are hostile to orthodox Christian teaching.
 It is the idea that Jesus was just an ordinary man, perhaps a great teacher and leader, but that in the 4th Century a few hundred men got together and, under the orders of a Roman emperor, voted on whether or not to start teaching that He was in fact God.
 The meeting where this was supposedly decided was something called the Council of Nicea, in 325 AD.

-According to most versions of the theory, up until 325 AD nobody believed or taught that Jesus was God, but following this council the idea was forcibly promoted all across the Roman empire and those who disagreed were persecuted or silenced.
+According to most versions of the theory, up until 325 AD nobody believed or taught that Jesus was God, but following this council the idea spread across the Roman empire and those who disagreed were persecuted or silenced.
 This idea has spread like wildfire, mainly because it is useful to those who want to quickly destroy the foundations of Christianity.